socialdept/atp-client/docs/scopes.md

 ## The ScopedEndpoint Attribute

-The `#[ScopedEndpoint]` attribute documents and optionally enforces scope requirements on methods.
+The `#[ScopedEndpoint]` attribute documents scope requirements on methods that require authentication.

 ### Basic Usage